Promoting Irish Linen Worldwide Irish Linen Guild

 • Looking in on Irish Linen (1968)

 The Irish Linen Guild does not currently supply or hold copies of these films.
-Further details can be found at the British, Irish film archives.
+Further details can be found at the British archive or Northern Ireland Screen.

 The Irish Linen Guild may be able to help in a limited way with historical queries about the industry, but it's function is really promoting modern Irish linen companies.

-For valuations of antique linens it is best to contact a local auction house, or antique shop.
 For historic information on old companies, or linens a good point of contact is the Irish Linen Museum, in Lisburn, Northern Ireland.
-Another point of contact is possibly the Public Record Office of Northern Ireland.
+Another point of contact is possibly the Public Record Office of Northern Ireland or the National Archives of Ireland.

 Virtually all the Irish Linen Guilds historic documents have been passed to various museums and record offices.